danjac/radiofeed-app/README.md

 You can use these images if you want, or use a local install of PostgreSQL or Redis.

+Current tested versions are PostgresSQL 14+ and Redis 6.2+.

 ### Django setup

 Copy the file `.env.example` to `.env` and set the variables accordingly.
 These settings should work as-is with the Docker containers defined in `docker-compose.yml`.